Skip to main content

 • Be better prepared for presentation of the final project.

-Information and explanation of Final Projects for GLC will be introduced in the “Values and Behavior” class 3
+Information and explanation of Final Projects for GLC will be introduced in Class 3 “Values to Behavior – Building a Team Charter”

 Questions?